 "Yeah, but I don't really talk to them."

 "I don't really talk to the new girl and you're still trying to drag me up there," Kev pointed out.
-"Just go and ask Nate, you talk to him, and you managed it yesterday."
+"Just go and ask Nate."

 "Fine," I muttered.
 Rather conveniently Nate and Dexter chose that moment to walk into the room, so I beckoned them over.
 "Hey, have you guys seen Ash?"